TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

 As a developer you can use `[GLOBAL]` for testing purposes to ensure that your own condition works as expected.
-See :ref:`t3tssyntax:The-Global-Condition` for additional documentation.

-..
-There's more in Patrick Lobacher's "integrator book" (german only).
-   Corresponding information still needs to be added here.
+.. todo:: Add more information and links

 Example
 -------